WW-FL: Secure and Private Large-Scale Federated Learning: Attacks Mitigations

-For our evaluation, we consider three poison rates~(0.01, 0.1, 0.2) and distributions of attackers: in the~\emph{equally-distributed} setting, we assume that on expectation each cluster has the same number of malicious clients; in the~\emph{focused} setting, we assume that malicious clients are concentrated on as few clusters as possible while there is still an honest majority in each cluster~(a standard assumption in~FL); finally, in the~\emph{cluster-focused} setting, we see what happens if we lift the honest-majority assumption and concentrate all malicious clients in as few clusters as possible.
-In~Fig.~\ref{fig:main_CIFAR10-FL-HyFL-FedAvg-FLTrust-TrimmedMean-2000-DLF-attack-focused-equally-distributed}, we study the effectiveness of the most powerful~DLF data-poisoning attack on both regular~FL and~\FLname when training~ResNet9 on~CIFAR10 in the equally distributed and focused setting.
-Results for less powerful attacks, the unrealistic cluster-focused setting, and training of~LeNet on~MNIST can be found in~App.~\ref{sec:app:CIFAR10-attacks}.
+\myparagraph{Q5 -- Attack Impact} We consider three poison rates~(0.01, 0.1, 0.2) and distributions of attackers: in the~\emph{equally-distributed} setting, we assume that on expectation each cluster has the same number of malicious clients; in the~\emph{focused} setting, we assume that malicious clients are concentrated on as few clusters as possible while there is still an honest majority in each cluster~(a standard assumption in~FL); finally, in the unrealistic~\emph{cluster-focused} setting, we see what happens if we lift the honest-majority assumption and concentrate all malicious clients in as few clusters as possible.
+In~Fig.~\ref{fig:main_CIFAR10-FL-HyFL-FedAvg-FLTrust-TrimmedMean-2000-DLF-attack-focused-equally-distributed}, we study the effectiveness of the most powerful~DLF~\cite{SP:SHKR22} attack on both regular~FL and~\FLname when training~ResNet9 on~CIFAR10 in the equally distributed and focused setting.
+Additional experimental outcomes, including evaluation over the cluster-focused setting, are given in~\secref{sec:app-additional-benchmarks}.

-For the fairly aggressive~0.2 poison rate, we see in both visualized attacker distributions a significant negative impact of the~DLF attack on~FL when using~FedAvg with drops below~30\% accuracy.
+For the fairly aggressive poison rate of~0.2, we see in both visualized attacker distributions a significant negative impact of the~DLF attack on~FL when using~FedAvg with drops below~30\% accuracy.
 However, these can be successfully mitigated with robust aggregation schemes.
 While there is also negative impact on~\FLname, especially in the focused setting, the accuracy even with~FedAvg never drops below that of~FL.
-And even though robust aggregation schemes help to slightly smoothen the curve, we conclude that~\emph{applying defenses in~\FLname against data-poisoning attacks can be considered optional but not strictly necessary}.
+Even though robust aggregation schemes help to slightly smoothen the curve, we conclude that~\emph{applying defenses in~\FLname against data-poisoning attacks is optional, but not strictly necessary}.